pchapin/clac/README.md

 the README in that folder for more information.

 Finally there is a lightweight version of Clac written in Java in the Clacky folder.
 This version is independent of both the C++ version and of jaClac.
-It is suitable for study by first time programming students using Java.
+It is suitable for study by novice programming students using Java.

 The C++ version of Clac can be built with Visual Studio on Windows and g++ (via Code::Blocks or Makefiles) on Unix.
 It is also possible that some or all of Clac may be buildable with Open Watcom.
+Not all build control files are fully up to date.
+At the time of this writing (Jun 2021) Clac development is being done primarly on Linux using g++ and Makefiles.

 Peter C. Chapin
 chapinp@acm.org